 At the moment, Cher is taking her time and enjoying her studies, but she’s also thinking about how she’ll be able to use her skills from the BCom in future.

 ‘I think I would like to spend some time in the workforce, to go apply what I’ve learned from the BCom in the real world.
 I also have an idea for a startup, that I’m currently exploring.
 It’s inspired by the timebank system in Zurich, Switzerland.
 My goal is to modify that system and create something similar in Melbourne.
 Having an ageing population starts to put pressure on the government and increases the need for spending on aged care.
 Timebank is an alternative retirement plan for people, where you volunteer time when you’re younger, then receive that time back in the form of care when you’re old, taking some of the strain off your pension.
 The idea basically is that you would then give and receive in equal amounts, and hopefully it would encourage more people to volunteer early in life.
-At this stage, I’m looking at it as a social enterprise, and figuring out how to make it sustainable in the long term.’
+At this stage, I’m looking at it as a not-for-profit organisation, and figuring out how to make it sustainable in the long term.’

 Cher was also a member of the Melbourne Peer Mentor Program in her first semester.
 After finding it incredibly helpful, she’s returned as a mentor, and recommends all new BCom students look at the program.